Paul-HenryP/gradient-background-HTML-CSS/README.md

 # gradient-background-HTML-CSS

-Here is a template for a gradient background.
+This is a template for a gradient background.